Lancelotbronner/BevyInspector/README.md

 I want to let you edit and send Events and Messages to your game.
 I want you to be able to create templates for commonly sent payloads and even schedule some to run automatically.

-A new crate will be needed to add methods for requesting registered events, messages, their types, triggering them, etc.
+This will require crate functionality to expose registered events, messages, their types, triggering them, etc.

+### Systems Tab

+I want to display the systems currently active in the current state.
+I can use the signature of the system to provide quick access to pre-filled query views.

+This will require crate functionality to expose app states, schedules and their systems.